-This comparative course will provide an introduction to the government and politics of the U.S. and the nations of the United Kingdom, Mexico, and Nigeria in the areas of civil liberties and civil rights, political institutions, foreign policy, and globalization.
+This comparative course will introduce the government and politics of the U.S. and the nations of the United Kingdom, Mexico, and Nigeria in the areas of civil liberties and civil rights, political institutions, foreign policy, and globalization.
 The U.S. component of this course will also deal with constitutional history and prepare students to pass the Constitution test.
 This course meets the graduation requirement for U.S. Government.

-- · Prerequisite: Completion of required courses for grades 9-11 - · Grade Level: 11, 12 Semesters: 1
+Prerequisite: Completion of required courses for grades 9-11